cyclejs-community/component-combinators/documentation/EFSM.md

 Control states are associated to state entry dataflow component factories.
 Those are functions which takes the current value of the encapsulated model of the state machine and return a regular dataflow component, which can be further parameterized by a `settings` parameter (optional).
 Upon entry of a state, the mapped dataflow component will be executed, and its sinks (i.e. actions) will be connected to the sinks of the same name of the state machine dataflow component.

 **entry component initialization** : performed when a target state has been evaluated and the target state is entered.
+If there is no entry component configured, then no action is taken.

 **entry component termination** : performed when an action request is emitted, and the control state is left.
 Note that while the action is being executed, the state machine is in limbo, it is neither in the origin state, nor in the target state.